emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 peer that the server would like the peer to renew its certificate using the parameters provided in this TLV.
 Servers shall construct the contents of the CSR-Attributes TLV as specified in {{RFC7030}} Section 4.5.2 with the exception that the DER encoding MUST NOT be encoded in base64.
-The base64 encoding in used in {{RFC7030}} because the transport protocol used there requires textual encoding.
+The base64 encoding is used in {{RFC7030}} because the transport protocol used there requires textual encoding.
 In contrast, TEAP attributes can transport arbitrary binary data.

 Servers and peers MUST follow the guidance provided in
 {{!I-D.ietf-lamps-rfc7030-csrattrs}} when creating the CSR-Attributes TLV.
 Peers MAY ignore the contents